 New space discoveries in 2018 helped scientists understand some of the mysteries of our ever-expanding universe.
-Astronomers witnessed the death of a star and discovered clusters of black holes, while robots explored Mars.
+Astronomers witnessed the death of a star, discovered clusters of black holes and the absence of dark matter, while robots explored Mars.
 Several exciting new missions launched that will continue into 2019, and work continues on future missions, such as the James Webb Space Telescope.
 Five discoveries stand out as contributing to a deeper understanding of space.

 Evidence for Thousands of Black Holes at Center of Milky Way

 Columbia University researchers detected a dozen black holes surrounding the supermassive black hole at the center of the Milky Way.
 This new evidence supports the theory that the supermassive black hole, called Sagittarius A*, is actually surrounded by roughly 10,000 other isolated black holes plus as many as 500 black holes paired with stars, according to Science Daily.
 The researchers examined archival data from a NASA telescope known as the Chandra X-ray Observatory and searched for faint but consistent X-ray signatures that can indicate black holes.
 This new study confirms a theory about gravitational waves, helps scientists understand how large black holes interact with smaller ones and suggests that similar black hole clusters exist in the centers of most galaxies.
 NASA announced, “This recent analysis using Chandra data is the first observational evidence for such a black hole bounty.”